 5.6.4 Effect of boundary condition

-LES resolves the inertial sub-range of the eddies by filtering the transport equations and shows less dissipative and therefore the results could be much more sensitive to the boundary conditions.
-However, the proper specification of initial and boundary conditions, i.e. the boundary for an unsteady cough jet, is challenging in this study.
-Unlike RANS, the general velocity profile and the turbulent intensity at the center of the jet.
-LES requires much more information of the fluctuation of the each location at the jet opening besides the average velocity.
+LES resolves the inertial sub-range of turbulence eddies by filtering the transport equations and shows less dissipative and therefore the results could be much more sensitive to the boundary conditions.
+However, the proper specification of initial and boundary conditions, i.e. the boundary for an unsteady cough jet, is challenging, especially for modeling by LES.
+Unlike RANS that uses general velocity profile and the turbulent intensity at the center of the jet, LES requires much more information of the fluctuation of the each location at the jet opening besides the average velocity.
 The effect of initial condition on LES of thermal plume was performed by comparing the results calculated from two different initial conditions(Yan 2003).
 The results showed that the initial condition had a significant effect on the simulation.

 5.6.4.1 Initial conditions

-For In this study, the background airflow was determined without the coughing.
+For steady-state boundary condition with eddy flow, a transient simulation can exclude the influence of initial conditions on the statistical results by averaging over a long period.
+In this study, the steady background airflow was determined before the cough jet.
 Although the statistically stable flow filed was achieved, the velocity still oscillated greatly around the average values.
-For example, the RMS velocity in the vicinity of the target occupant was nearly 0.14m/s.
+For example, the RMS velocity in the vicinity of the target occupant was nearly 0.14m/s for LES model.
 Unsteady RANS model achieves time averaged results which reduces the level of flow fluctuations.
 Hence, the initial condition tends to show little influence.
 Different from RANS model, LES resolves the transient movement of large eddies (>filter length, Δ=Vi1/3) instead of modeling.
 The airflow speed might show different directions at different moments in the particle tracking regions.
 Therefore, if the particle cloud with the cough jet reaches a certain area at different time points, the dispersion could lead to various scenarios.
-In other words, when the particles are injected in the chamber at different moments, the background airflow is able to exert different effects on particle transmission.
+In other words, when the particles are injected in the chamber at different time moments, the background airflow is able to exert different effects on particle transmission.

-In this study, the velocity of the cough jet decayed to comparable values with the background in the vicinity of the target occupant, which illustrates the particle concentration in this low-velocity zone depends much on the background airflow oscillation, especially for LES.
-Figure shows the comparison of concentrations when the particles are injected at t=0s and t=1s for RNG and LES models.
-It is observed that the prediction tends to be same for the two models in the high momentum region, like P1 and P4.
+In this study, the velocity of the cough jet decayed to comparable velocity intensity of the background flow at the location that is close the target occupant (1 meter from the source,Figure 4-3).
+Therefore, particle dispersion around the target occupant depends very much on the background airflow oscillation.
+This was recorded by experiments and included in the results as standard deviation in measured concentration with repeated experiments.
+Also, it was detected by LES modeling.
+Figure 5-40 shows the comparison of concentrations when the particles are injected at t=0s and t=1s for RNG and LES models.
+Results show that the prediction tends to be same for the two models in the high momentum region, like P1 and P4.
 While the velocity of the cough jet decays to the same order of magnitude of background, the initial condition is inclined to have increasing influence.
 It is observed that the calculation by LES shows much higher discrepancy than RNG model at P4, P6 and P12.